Day 16 of The Year

 Being the change.
 It spirals out, comes from me, to my daughter, to the people she touches.
 I am grateful to life, to her, for stretching me out.

-Tags5 stages of grief action appy autism spectrum disorder babies black blackout cicadas deer emotions fall color fear of loss feelings god gorgeous photo koala bears love Michelle J. Modern world mothering mourning nature onarch butterflies permaculture Peterson Toscano photo of fall tree polar bears polar ice caps melting prayer protest rebellion Revel rewild Robert Allen sad sit spot solidarity streamside tree Wilson Alvarez
+Tags5 stages of grief action appy autism spectrum disorder babies black blackout cicadas deer emotions fall color fear of loss feelings god gorgeous photo koala bears love Michelle J. Modern world mothering mourning nature onarch butterflies permaculture Peterson Toscano polar bears polar ice caps melting prayer protest rebellion Revel rewild Robert Allen sad scars sit spot solidarity streamside tree Wilson Alvarez

-Mike Herr on Treasure heidiabk on Treasure Natasha Alvarez - Co… on Like cats heidiabk on Like cats Heidi King on We remembered: a poem for…
+heidiabk on To Break and to Mend; Kin… Mike Herr on Treasure heidiabk on Treasure Natasha Alvarez - Co… on Like cats heidiabk on Like cats

 A year of posts